TheWorldAtMyFingerTips/My_Projects/SQL/README.md

 I was interested in looking at the data in the time frame of "years" rather than "dates", so I created a new column and filled this in by extracting it from the `release_date` column.
 I then did a query to get a sense of the number of movies released in a year, with the conditions that they are not `adult` movies (this is a clean presentation afterall :grin:), and that budget and revenue are not 0.

-You can see my code and the **quick insight** in the image below.</br></br>
+You can see my **code** and the **quick insight** in the image below.</br></br>
 ![](https://github.com/TheWorldAtMyFingerTips/My_Projects/blob/main/SQL/images/3.%20Data_Analysis_1.png)</br></br>

 Next, I wanted to compare the trend of movies released monthly for the years of 2012 to 2016.
 Did they increase or decrease over the years?
 When were the peak/lull periods?
-Viewing this in 3 columns of `released_year`, `released_month`, and count of movies definately wouldn't help much in comparing.
+Viewing this in 3 columns of `released_year`, `released_month`, and count of movies wouldn't help much in comparing (unless you have an awesome brain that can reformat and do visualizations like a computer).
 And so I did a `pivot` to present the data in a more intuitive format.
-You can see my code and the results in the image below.</br></br>
+You can see my **code** and the **results** in the image below.</br></br>
 ![](https://github.com/TheWorldAtMyFingerTips/My_Projects/blob/main/SQL/images/4.%20Data%20Analysis_2.png)</br>

+As  W. Edwards Deming said,
+> “If you do not know how to ask the right question, you discover nothing.”

+In business (especially a profiteering one), where the bottom line is maximize profits with minimal resources, an important question in this case, would be "what are the movies with the highest return on investment?"
+My **code** below brings up the top 30 movies with the highest ROI in descending order.
+The top 2 movies with the highest ROI are "Paranormal Activity" and "The Blair Witch Project".
+Both are thriller movies.

+I did queries to see what are the movies which bring in the most revenue, and are the most expensive to produce as well.

 ![](https://github.com/TheWorldAtMyFingerTips/My_Projects/blob/main/SQL/images/5.%20Data%20Analysis_3.png)
 ![](https://github.com/TheWorldAtMyFingerTips/My_Projects/blob/main/SQL/images/6.%20Data%20Analysis_4.png)